Back

 Development time.
 It depends on your project’s complexity but it takes up to 9 months to develop a native app for just one platform.

 Development cost.
-To make your native app available to a wider audience, you need to hire two teams that will work on separate codebases.
-Even worse, you’ll spend a fortune on salaries — on average, Swift developers make $7000 a month.
+To make your native app available to a wider audience, you need to hire two teams working on separate codebases.
+Even worse, you’ll spend a fortune on salaries — on average, Swift developers make $7,000 monthly.

 Financial risks.
 No one guarantees that people will buy your app no matter how you build it.
 But with native apps possible financial losses are higher since they require more investments.
 And it might not even be your fault — the app fatigue phenomenon is real.